tldr-pages/tldr/pages/linux/abroot.md

 `sudo abroot exec {{command}}`

-- Install a package in the host inside the transactional shell in the future root partition and switch to it on the next boot:
+- Install specific packages in the host inside the transactional shell in the future root partition and switch to it on the next boot:

-`sudo abroot exec apt install {{package}}`
+`sudo abroot exec apt install {{package1 package2 ...}}`

 - Update the boot partition (for advanced users only):